 Popular Types and Methods of Data Augmentation

-Early experiments showing the effectiveness of data augmentations come from simple image transformations, for example, horizontal flipping, color space augmentations, and random cropping.
+Early experiments showing the effectiveness of data augmentations come from simple image transformations.
+For example, horizontal flipping, color space augmentations, and random cropping.
 Such transformations encode many of the invariances that present challenges to image recognition tasks.

 There are different methods for image data augmentation:

-• Geometric transformations: Augmenting image data using flipping horizontally or vertically, random cropping, rotation augmentation, translation to shift images left/right/up/down, or noise injection.
+- Geometric transformations: Augmenting image data using flipping horizontally or vertically, random cropping, rotation augmentation, translation to shift images left/right/up/down, or noise injection.

-• Color distortion contains changing brightness, hue, or saturation of images.
+- Color distortion contains changing brightness, hue, or saturation of images.
 Altering the color distribution or manipulating the RGB color channel histogram is used to increase model resistance to lighting biases.

-• Kernel filters use image processing techniques to sharpen and blur images.
+- Kernel filters use image processing techniques to sharpen and blur images.
 Those methods aim to increase details about objects of interest or to improve motion blur resistance.

-• Information deletion uses random erasing, cutout, and hide-and-seek methods to mask random image parts, optimally using patches filled with random pixel values.
-Deleting a level of information is used to increase occlusion resistance in image recognition, resulting in a notable increase in model robustness.
+- Information deletion uses random erasing, cutout, and hide-and-seek methods to mask random image parts.
+Deleting a level of information increases occlusion resistance in image recognition, resulting in a notable increase in model robustness.

 Read more about related topics: